RiverNA/AMD-HookNet-plus/README.md

 ### License
 Licensed under an MIT license.

+### News
+:trophy: We won the Second Place in the ICDAR 2026 AnyScript Competition (Page Retrieval Track).

 ### Citation
 If you find this work useful for your research, please cite us:
 ```bibtex